writeonlycode/basic-authentication/README.md

 # Basic Authentication

-Basic Authentication refers to [RFC9910](https://www.rfc-editor.org/rfc/rfc9110) and [RFC7617](https://www.rfc-editor.org/rfc/rfc7617.html).
+Basic authentication refers to an authentication and authorizations framework and schema defined in [RFC9910](https://www.rfc-editor.org/rfc/rfc9110) and [RFC7617](https://www.rfc-editor.org/rfc/rfc7617.html).
 RFC (Request For Comments) documents are technical specifications for how the internet should work.
-These two RFCs, specifically, are technical specifications for how to implement a basic authentication and authorization strategy.

-In a nutshell, the **Basic Authentication** strategy is the following: The client sends a request to the server.
+In a nutshell, the Basic authentication strategy is the following: The client sends a request to the server.
 The server receives the request and checks for the presence of the `Authorization` header.
 If the header is present, it checks the credentials and, if the credentials are valid, responds with the